-Dr. Justin John Moniz currently serves as Associate Director of Vocal Pedagogy and Music Assistant Professor of Vocal Performance at New York University’s (NYU) Steinhardt School, where he teaches courses in pedagogical theory and practice, applied voice, and supervises the graduate vocal pedagogy program.
-Prior to joining the NYU faculty, Dr. Moniz served as Chair of Vocal Studies at Millikin University and Visiting Instructor at the Oberlin Conservatory of Music.
+Dr. Justin John Moniz currently serves as Associate Director of Vocal Pedagogy and Music Assistant Professor of Vocal Performance at New York University’s (NYU) Steinhardt School where he teaches courses in pedagogical theory and practice, applied voice, and supervises the graduate vocal pedagogy program.
+During his first year at NYU, Moniz was awarded Steinhardt’s prestigious Faculty Development & Diversity Innovation Grant for his project, Paving New Paths: Understanding Trans Identities On-Stage & Off.
+Prior to joining the NYU faculty, he served as Chair of Vocal Studies at Millikin University and Visiting Instructor at the Oberlin Conservatory of Music.

-Highly regarded as one of the preeminent teachers of classical and contemporary commercial music, Moniz’s current and former students have performed on Broadway, off-Broadway, on national and international tours, in regional theaters and opera houses, on national television (including The Voice: Season 15), and in bands touring throughout the United States.
-In great demand for his presentations and master classes on classical, commercial, and musical theatre voice, he has presented at both national and regional conferences for the National Opera Association (NOA), National Association of Teachers of Singing (NATS), Southeastern Theatre Conference (SETC), and at institutions including The Boston Conservatory at Berklee, New England Conservatory, Oklahoma City University, University of Miami, Boston University, Baldwin Wallace Conservatory, Auburn University, Duke University, University of North Carolina at Chapel Hill, and Universidad La Salle Laguna.
-Dr. Moniz was recently honored as the 2020 Featured Educator for the Boston Sings (BOSS) Festival.
+Moniz has been recognized as one of the preeminent voice teachers of classical, commercial, and musical theatre voice in the United States.
+His current and former students have performed on Broadway, off-Broadway, on national and international tours, in regional theaters and opera houses, and on national television.
+Dr. Moniz has presented at both national and regional conferences for the National Opera Association (NOA), National Association of Teachers of Singing (NATS), Southeastern Theatre Conference (SETC), and at institutions including The Boston Conservatory at Berklee, New England Conservatory, Oklahoma City University, University of Miami, Boston University, Baldwin Wallace Conservatory, Auburn University, Duke University, University of North Carolina at Chapel Hill, University of Delaware, and Universidad La Salle Laguna, among others.
+Moniz currently serves as a mentor teacher for the NATS National Mentor Collaborative which connects voice teachers and researchers with established experts around the country.
+He was recently honored as Featured Educator during the 2020 Boston Sings Festival.

 An avid researcher and author in high demand, Moniz has written numerous scholarly articles for peer-reviewed publications and recently contributed to So You Want to Sing Light Opera by Linda Lister, published by Rowman and Littlefield.
 His review of Robin Rice’s Great Teachers on Great Singing was featured in The Opera Journal (June 2019).
-In addition, Moniz’s research on the canonization of musical theatre in the operatic canon will appear in The Journal of Singing later this year.
-He is currently completing work on two new books including, Your Pop/Rock Prescription, a vowel-driven approach to contemporary commercial pedagogy, and A Fight for the Light: Underrepresented Journeys to the Stage with co-author Minnita Daniel Cox.
+In addition, Moniz’s research on the canonization of musical theatre in the operatic repertory will appear in The Journal of Singing in June 2021.
+He is currently completing work on two new books including, Your Pop/Rock Prescription, a vowel-driven approach to contemporary commercial pedagogy, and A Fight for the Light: Underrepresented Journeys to the Stage, with co-author Minnita Daniel Cox.

-A three-time winner of The American Prize in Vocal Performance, Moniz’s “superb high tenor” (South Florida Classical Review) and “commanding stage presence” (TalkinBroadway.com) has been thrilling audiences in opera houses, theaters, and concert halls across the nation, among them Opera Grand Rapids, Utah Festival Opera & Musical Theatre, Sarasota Opera, Florida Grand Opera, the Opera Company of Middlebury, Opera New Jersey, DreamCatcher Theatre/Adrienne Arsht Center, Orchestra Miami, Gulfshore Opera, Palm Beach Dramaworks, the Orchestra of Northern New York, and Chicago Symphony Center.
+A three-time winner of The American Prize in Vocal Performance, Moniz’s “superb high tenor” (South Florida Classical Review) and “commanding stage presence” (TalkinBroadway.com) has been thrilling audiences in opera houses, theaters, and concert halls across the nation, among them Opera Grand Rapids, Utah Festival Opera & Musical Theatre, Sarasota Opera, Florida Grand Opera, The Columbus Philharmonic, Opera Company of Middlebury, Opera New Jersey, DreamCatcher Theatre/Adrienne Arsht Center, Orchestra Miami, Gulfshore Opera, Palm Beach Dramaworks, the Orchestra of Northern New York, and Chicago Symphony Center.
 His unique style and versatility have afforded him an active career in opera, concert, and musical theatre, having sung over 90 roles to date.
 Most recently, Moniz’s star turn as Prince Karl Franz in The Student Prince with Opera Grand Rapids received high praise and great acclaim, the press hailing his performance as “simply outstanding…glorious” (Encore Michigan).
-Highlights of the 2019/20 season include Handel’s Messiah with Columbus Philharmonic, Sammy in Shanghai Sonatas with Yangtze Repertory Theatre/UD Master Players, Luc Du Lac in the fully orchestrated cast recording of Charles Bloom’s Pablo, Orff’s Carmina Burana with Millikin-Decatur Symphony Orchestra, a return to Teatro Isauro Martinez (Torreon, Mexico) with Cantos para Hermanar al Mundo, Stage Director for As One with Hawaii Performing Arts Festival, and a series of concert and recital appearances in North Carolina, Florida, and Hawaii.

 - Moniz, Justin John.
-“The Changing Face of Opera in America,” The Journal of Singing (forthcoming 2020).
+“The Changing Face of Opera in America,” The Journal of Singing (forthcoming June/July 2021).